 Your conveyancer has received a copy of your new mortgage offer.
 They can now proceed towards completion of your remortgage by obtaining redemption figures for your existing mortgage (if applicable).

 Your conveyancer has received confirmation of the amount required to pay off your existing mortgage (if applicable).

-Mortgage Deed Sent to Client
+Mortgage Deed sent to client

 This is a legal document required by your new mortgage lender.
 You will need to sign this together with a witness, and return it to your conveyancer before the remortgage can complete.

-Mortgage Deed Received Back
+Mortgage Deed received back

 This is confirmation that your conveyancer has received your signed mortgage deed back.

 On the day of completion, your conveyancer will receive the money from your new lender and use it to pay off your existing mortgage, the redemption fees and any administrative charges (if applicable).
-If you have decided to raise additional funds during your remortgage, the surplus fees will be paid to you at this stage.
+If you have decided to raise additional money during your remortgage, the surplus fees will be paid to you at this stage.